berichge/java-concurrency/README.md

 #### ReadWriteLock

-Allow multiple reads to shared resource
-Allow only one thread write
+Allow multiple reads operation to shared resource Allow only one thread write to shared resource
-During write, disable read operation
+During write, disable all read and other write operation

-不允许锁的升级： 从读锁升级为写锁
-允许锁的降级： 从写锁升级为读锁
+obtained readlock cannot be promoted to writelock, obtained writelock can be downgraded to readlock

 ##### StampedLock